 - Neonatology department

 - Tuberculosis programme

 - CLIMEDI – clinic to screen candidates for US immigration

-In the face of continuing enormous economic and social challenges in Haiti, St. Damien Hospital remained a major factor in child and maternal healthcare.
+In the face of the Covid-19 pandemic and continuing enormous economic and social challenges in Haiti, St. Damien Hospital remained a major factor in child and maternal healthcare.